giovanni404/wasm_dynamic_linking/README.md

 3. In your JavaScript, you can manually take the exports of one module and pass them in as imports to another using the WebAssembly JavaScript API.

 **Reference:**

 Chapter 7.
 Dyamic linking: The basics, from [WebAssembly in Action](https://www.manning.com/books/webassembly-in-action) by Gerard Gallant, published by Manning Books.

 ## Purpose

 While the purpose of this is to show how to build a WASM application that links to its WASM modules dynamically at run time - first we'll see how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
-Option #2 above, using the ```dynamicLibraries``` array way, is ideal when compiling existing C/C++ source code to WASM, since this doesn't require altering any of the existing source code, unlike the other 2 ways.
+Option #2 above, using the ```dynamicLibraries``` array way, is ideal when compiling existing C/C++ source code to WASM, since this doesn't require altering any of the existing source code, unlike the other 2 ways would.

-[Read this slightly outdated article for additional background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) Then look below for sequence of commands and updated arguments.
+[Read this slightly outdated article for additional background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) As Emscription has undergone several revisions since time of the article's original writing, look below for the updated sequence of commands and arguments.

 ## Main Project Files